afsmaira/photos2timelapse/README.md

+# In development

 # Photos to Timelapse

-This script merges multiple images that should be of the same position considering that the exif data has photo angles.
+This script merges multiple photos that should be of the same position considering that the exif data has photo angles.